RR-project-group/TC-AcceleratedMonteCarloSimulation/readme.md

 # Monte Carlo Simulation with PyTorch (Black-Scholes & LMM)

 This project demonstrates how to accelerate financial Monte Carlo simulations using PyTorch.
-We implement both baseline and low-precision (bfloat16) variants to mimic Tensor Core-style acceleration.
+We implement both baseline and low-precision (bfloat16) version.
+We also leaverage Tensor Core acceleration for the execution speed optimization.

 ## Features
 - Black-Scholes option pricing with Monte Carlo simulation